kube-bind/kube-bind/docs/content/setup/kcp-setup.md

 kubectl ws use :root:kube-bind
 ```

-Start the backend with KCP provider:
+Start the backend with kcp provider:

 ```bash
 ./bin/backend \